 Thursday, March 28, 2013

 My task today was to resupply in Vail.
-I decided to leave my pack in the El Bosquecito picnic area where I had camped the previous night, walk the eight kilometres into Vail, walk back to the ranch where I had left the trail yesterday, and pick up my pack when the trail passed the picnic area.
-That was a reasonable plan, right, RIGHT?
-You would do it too, RIGHT?
+I decided to leave my pack in the El Bosquecito picnic area where I had camped, walk the eight kilometres into Vail, walk back to the ranch where I had left the trail, and slackpack back to the picnic area.
+A perfectly reasonable plan, right?
+Nothing could go wrong… right?

-After purchasing sunscreen and junk, and more adventures with the PO (I had ordered a GoLite umbrella to be sent there but getting it was a trial, the employee couldn’t locate it the first time and told me it wasn’t there), I started walking back to the ranch.
-In the correct direction, I’m happy to say.
-I was quickly offered a ride by another fellow, a Tucson business owner interested in the AZT.
-He was nice as well, even offered to drive me back into Vail had I forgotten anything.
+After purchasing sunscreen and junk, and more adventures at the post office (I had ordered a GoLite umbrella to be sent there, but the employee told me that it wasn’t there, and I had to return after checking the tracking information), I started walking back to the ranch.
+I even managed to walk in the correct direction this time!
+Another driver stopped to offer me a ride, this one a Tucson business owner interested in the AZT.
+He was nice too, even offering to drive me back into Vail had I forgotten anything.
 I had forgotten lemonade but that seemed like a poor reason for making him drive me back into town.

 What a weird day.
 Such is visiting the PO in the life of a thru-hiker.
 Who is negligent with their gear.